BInodes-official/terra.py/README.md

 - Delete redundant validators and bonded_validators methods in staking.py
 - Add new validators and bonded_validators methods with correct pagination parameters
 - Update parse_msg function in wasm/msgs.py to handle list type
-### V0.1.7 (2025-05-20)
-feat(gov): update MsgSubmitProposal to include metadata and simplify proposal content handling

-- Add messages, title, summary, and metadata fields to MsgSubmitProposal
-- Implement try_json_loads function to handle metadata parsing
-- Simplify proposal content handling by removing parse_content and parse_content_proto
-- Update related modules to use new MsgSubmitProposal structure- Remove unused @type field from Plan.to_data() method

-### V0.1.6 (2025-05-19)
-refactor(gov): update proposal handling for v0.47

-- Rename Content to ProposalMsg
-- Update Proposal data structure to use ProposalMsg- Modify MsgSubmitProposal to use ProposalMsg
-- Update LCD API to use new proposal structure
-- Rename parse_content to parse_proposal_msg
-- Update related proposals in distribution and wasm modules

 ## Installation